FrazNaveed/documentation-site/README.md

 ## Docker Notes
 While we will be doing most of our local development in Node with HMR and such, the production build of the NextJS/Payload stack will run in a Docker container.
-If there are issues with any of the cloud deployments you should be able to replicate them by running that container locally, which can be done at any time with `npm run docker:up:next`.
-To run the full stack including Postgres, use `npm run docker:up` instead.
+If there are issues with any of the cloud deployments you should be able to replicate them by running that stack locally, which can be done at any time with `docker-compose up`.

 # Remote Builds and Deployments
 Our Docker environment is meant to be entirely portable, and should be able to be built and run on any Docker-compatible runtime or